Don’t let the weather keep your dog from getting the exercise they need!

 You can repeat this as many times as you want until you or your dog are tired.

 Blowing bubbles for your dog is another cheap and easy activity to do indoors.
-All you need is some non-toxic bubbles, like these peanut butter bubbles for dogs.
+All you need is some non-toxic bubbles, like these steak and bacon bubbles for dogs.

 To do this you just blow some bubbles and point to them, encouraging your dog to chase them.